lift & enlargement

 The most common and less invasive way is via an inframammary incision (just under the breast in the breast fold).
 The augment is completed and then the mastopexy is performed by repositioning the nipple to a higher position to sit directly in front of the implant and removing any excess skin or tissue that may affect the ideal shape and position of the breast.

 Sometimes the areola becomes enlarged over time and a breast lift will reduce this as well.
 A breast lift can rejuvenate your figure by achieving a more youthful breast profile.
+In the lifting (mastopexy) part of the operation, an anchor scar pattern is usually used.

 Breast asymmetry is quite common and may be related to the nipples, ptosis or the size and shape of the breast.
 Correction of asymmetry can be challenging and requires a specialist breast surgeon like Dr Rahdon to achieve a great result.